krry/atmanaut.me/content/how-i-built-this.md

 ---
 A year ago I received a message.
 "Love is the answer."
 An oft-repeated platitude, yes, but this time it stuck and took over, like an amorous prion.

 The next day this name came to me: Atmanaut!
 That's what I have become.
 I still don't know how to explain that to anyone, but at least I have a word for it.
 An explorer of the farthest reaches of the Atman.
 Surely there are many lovely drops devoting themselves to this search.
-Anyone that understands and appreciates this coinage will be mon ami, a compadre/comrade, and in my cadre.
+Anyone that understands and appreciates this coinage will be compadre, comrade, y en mi cadre.

 So where Atmanauts are concerned the .me is for personal atmanaut matters like email and G Suite, the .us is for us, this site here, which should become the Atlas.
 And then there's atmanautica.com, which I may let go.
 Not sure we need a .com and it muddles the namespace to have two different domains.

-For now the content is a whole lot of words.
-I've got years of research and writings to start putting out there.
-And new ideas every day if I take the time write them down.
-I'll weave in from interactive data vis stuff as it comes up.
-The NiceHere project may be the first foray in that direction.

 ## What are you, nuts and bolts?